victor-dp/robosat_geoc/docs/extensibility_by_design.md

 ## Use an alternate Web UI Templates, to display tiles results ##
-- RoboSat.pink tools outputing XYZ tiles, can generate, on demand, a Web UI.
-Just add with `--web_ui` parameter.
+RoboSat.pink tools outputing XYZ tiles, can generate, on demand, a Web UI.
+Cf `--web_ui` parameter.
-- To switch to your own HTML template, add `--web_ui_template` followed by your template path.
+To switch to your own HTML template, add `--web_ui_template` followed by your own template path.

-Special values substitued, if present, in a template:
+Special values are substitued, if presents, in a template:
  - `{{base_url}}` XYZ directory base url, containing tiles.
  - `{{ext}}` file extension to tiles image.
  - `{{zoom}}` z level from tiles coverage.